A Horse Affrighted at a Lion, 1 May 1788

 In his scenes of horses being stalked and attacked by lions, Stubbs elevated the painting of animals beyond portraiture and genre scenes to the drama associated with history painting.
 Stubbs set his scenes of primeval violence against bleak landscapes, filled with cliffs and caves, which a contemporary audience would have associated with Edmund Burke’s theories of the ‘sublime’ (an aesthetic emotion connected to feelings of pain and danger).
 In this way Stubbs took the previously disregarded genre of animal painting and imbued it with the elevated characteristics of history painting and landscape.

 The inspiration for Stubbs’ horse and lion pictures appears to have come from both art and nature.
 He would have seen a well-known antique sculpture of a horse attacking a lion while in Rome in 1754, providing him with a classical precedent for his pictures.
 Furthermore, according to an article published soon after Stubbs’ death, he also witnessed a lion stalking and killing a horse while in Morocco, where he stayed on his way back to England.
-The exotic character of Stubbs’ pictures was part of the attraction for Stubbs’ patrons—horse breeders, owners and admirers, they were fascinated with the exotic origins of the English thoroughbred.
+Horse breeders, owners and admirers at the time were fascinated by the origins of the English thoroughbred.
 Stubbs’ horse and lion pictures can be interpreted as part of the imagined prehistory of the thoroughbred in Africa and the Middle East, which he vividly brought to life for his clientele.

 The source of this particular image is often associated with the focal area of Stubbs’ White Horse Frightened by a Lion (1770) in the Walker Art Gallery, Liverpool.
 However, a more exact repetition of the subject accompanied a memoir of the artist published in The Sportsman's Magazine (vol. XXXII, 1808), where it was positively identified as based on 'a fine enamel picture in possession of Mr. Stubbs's executrix'.